-SHERIFF BILL LEE
+SHERIFF BILL LEE MRS. FANNIE LOU DEW

-MRS. FANNIE LOU DEW And There Trials BY ROBIN REISIG SELMA--Stokely Carmichael and Joe Smitherman had another disagreement last Tuesday.
+STOKELY CARMICHAEL (RIGHT) AND RAP BROWN OF SNCC And There Trials BY ROBIN REISIG SELMA--Stokely Carmichael and Joe Smitherman had another disagreement last Tuesday.
 It came as the SNCC chairman and the Selma mayor were telling a three-judge federal court how Carmichael came to be arrested for "inciting to riot" last Nov.
-5. When Smitherman drove downtown that day, he testified, "out-of-town agitators with big boots and (with) cameras strung around their necks were in my way I made them get out of my way, because I would have run them over if they hadn't," The mayor said that "Carmichael led a snake-dancing, hand-clapping group around City Hall" shortly before the ar- "If you were clapping your hands, and singing, and hollering 'Freedom!' in a "near-riot" -- as Selma police have voke an incident, I think you'd be acting defiantly," said Smitherman.
+5. When Smitherman drove downtown that day, he testified, "out-of-town agitators with big boots and (with) cameras strung around their necks were in my way....I made them get out of my way, because I would have run them over if they hadn't."
+The mayor said that "Carmichael led a snake-dancing, hand-clapping group around City Hall" shortly before the arrest.
+"If you were clapping your hands, and singing, and hollering 'Freedom!' in front of City Hall . . . and trying to provoke an incident, I think you'd be acting defiantly," said Smitherman.
 Carmichael's attorney, Donald A. Jelinek, showed the mayor several photos taken Nov.
 5 by SNCC photographers.
 They did not seem to show